UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week10_tut_intro.rst

 - Locomotion given an input velocity (Kinematics, Actuation, and Control)
 - Sensing to avoid obstacles and produce a map (e.g. lidar)
-- Where is the robot (Localisation/SLAM)
+- Where is the robot (Localisation/SLAM and Transformations)
 - Start and Goal positions (in the same global frame)
 - Draw a path from the start to the goal (Path Planning)
 - Drive the robot whilst attempting to Keep the robot on that path (Control and Navigation)

-We can sense obstacles (with a simulated lidar), generate a map of the environment to provide a global frame and a reference of obstacles, move based on a desired command velocity, know where the robot is in the global frame.
+We can sense obstacles (with a simulated lidar), generate a map of the environment to provide a global frame and a reference of obstacles, move a robot based on a desired command velocity, know where the robot is in the global frame.
 All that is left is Path Planning and Navigation.

 Everything a mobile robot will need is covered by the existing ROS `Nav2 Navigation Stack <https://navigation.ros.org/>`_.

 Before we get into path planning and navigation, we need a primer on how to represent obstacles and other threats so a path planner and navigator can avoid them.
-This will be our first topic.
+This will be our first topic: **Costmaps**.

 Build a Package for This Tutorial